MrAwesome/ruwi/README.md

 # Philosophy

 ### Ruwi is:
 * Fast (from a computational point of view).
 Generally, a dryrun of Ruwi will take less than one hundredth of a second.
-You still need to wait on the kernel and networking stack, but Ruwi gets itself out of the way blazingly fast.
+In normal runs you will still need to wait on the networking stack, but Ruwi gets itself out of the way blazingly fast.
 * Fast (from a human interaction point of view).
 Ruwi will never ask for a non-essential piece of information from you.
 By relying on well-designed and battle-tested selection programs such as `fzf` and `dmenu`, Ruwi can help you connect to a new wireless network faster than any other program on the planet.<sup id="a1">[1](#f1)</sup>
 * Keyboard-driven.
 Ruwi is designed to be run in two ways: from a terminal, or bound to a hotkey in your window manager.
 You'll never need to click anything in Ruwi.
 * Written in 100% safe Rust.